 Neurodiveristy is a word and concept used to describe and respect the range of human brain functioning.
 It includes the idea that there is not one "normal" or "healthy" type of brain, but that there is a wide range of brain functioning in the human population.
 Respecting neurodiversity means recognizing that each individual has personal cognitive strengths, weaknesses and a unique approach to life.

-Individuals identified as neurodivergent have brains and cognitive functioning that differs significantly from most people.
-They may have diagnoses like learning disabilities, sensory differences, Attention Deficit Hyperactivity Disorder, Tourette's Syndrome or be on the Autism Spectrum.
+Individuals identifying as neurodivergent have brains and cognitive functioning that differs significantly from most people.
+Someone may have diagnoses like learning disabilities, sensory differences, Attention Deficit Hyperactivity Disorder, Tourette's Syndrome or be Autistic.
 Someone may be neurodivergent for a wide range of reasons- it's how they were born/genetic or it's the result of experiences/events that alter brain development or functioning.
 Examples of environmentally based neurodivergence include traumatic brain injury, drug use or childhood trauma.

-Neurodivergent individuals and their family members often face unique and complicated challenges compared to neurotypical individuals.
-In particular, they are often at higher risk for anxiety disorders, depression, chronic mood dysregulation, psychosis, behavioral challenges and traumatic stress.
+Neurodivergent individuals and their family members often face complicated challenges and stigma compared to neurotypical individuals.
+They are at higher risk for anxiety disorders, depression, chronic, complex post traumatic stress and PDA (Persistent Drive for Autonomy/Pathological Demand Avoidance).
+Suicidality is common and often a long term risk.

 Powered by GoDaddy